 There are a wide range of different types of carbohydrates that exist on the carbohydrate spectrum, from white bread and pretzels to kiwi and spinach.
 All four of these foods fall under the carbohydrate umbrella which is why blanket statements that “carbohydrates are healthy” or “carbohydrates are unhealthy” is misleading.
 Some carbohydrates like non-starchy vegetables (ex: broccoli, purple cabbage, and onions) are the most nutritious foods available to man.
-On the other hand, diets rich in others like refined flours and sugars (ex: donuts, pastries, white bread) are a leading cause of insulin resistance, heart disease, inflammation and weight gain.
+On the other hand, diets rich in others like refined flours and sugars (ex: donuts, pastries, white bread) are a leading cause of poor metabolic health, insulin resistance, heart disease, inflammation and weight gain.
 In this article, we will dive into what carbohydrates are, different types of carbohydrates and takeaways for your overall health.

 Shifting The Blame From Fat to Carbs

 Of the three macronutrients–carbohydrates, protein and fat– carbohydrates seem to have the worst reputation today.
 During the days of the low-fat era about 40 years ago, fat was most demonized for being a more calorically dense food.
-Fat contains 9 calories per gram, compared to protein and carbohydrates that only contain 4 calories per gram.
+Fat contains nine calories per gram, compared to protein and carbohydrates that only contain four calories per gram.
 But what researchers and consumers fortunately realized is that calorically dense healthy fats like extra virgin olive oil can lower blood sugar elevations and lead to higher levels of satiety than a diet filled with triscuit crackers.
 This was shown in a 2015 randomized control trial.
 Those who consumed a lower carbohydrate diet with healthy fats experienced greater improvements in their lipid profile, blood glucose stability, and reductions in diabetes medication requirement, compared to those on a low-fat diet.
 If you have recently switched from vilifying fat to vilifying carbohydrates, continue reading.

 The Structure of Carbohydrates